Chiral Hodge cohomology and Mathieu moonshin: Chiral de Rham complex

-From Lemma \ref{lem:prod} and the coordinate transfer equations (\ref{chi.coo}), we have \begin{lemma} The filtration $\{\Omega_{X,k}^{ch}(U)\}$ is preserved under coordination transfer. \end{lemma} Thus the vertex algebra sheaf $\Omega^{ch}_{X}$ has a filtration $\{\Omega^{ch}_{X,k}\}$.
+From Lemma \ref{lem:prod} and the coordinate change equations (\ref{chi.coo}), we have \begin{lemma} The filtration $\{\Omega_{X,k}^{ch}(U)\}$ is preserved under the coordination change. \end{lemma} Thus the vertex algebra sheaf $\Omega^{ch}_{X}$ has a filtration $\{\Omega^{ch}_{X,k}\}$.
 Its associated graded object

 is a sheaf of vertex algebra.
-Under the coordinate transfer (\ref{eq:trans}),
+Under the coordinate change (\ref{eq:trans}),

 So $gr(\Omega^{ch}_{X})$ is the sheaf of the sections of holomorphic vector bundle